Prevailing Triaxial Shapes in Atomic Nuclei and a Quantum Theory of Rotation of Composite Objects: Nuclei around Er in the Segr e chart

+We next apply the present study to some nuclei around $^{166}$Er in the Segr\`e (nuclear) chart.

-The CI calculations shown here require huge computer resources, and thereby we have performed them for $^{162}$Er, $^{164}$Dy and $^{158}$Gd besides $^{166}$Er.
-These nuclei show similar structure and triaxiality.
-One of the signatures of the triaxiality is the 2$^+_2$ level below the 0$^+_2$ level.
-Figure~\ref{fig:chart} displays a part of the Segr\`e (nuclear) chart (even-even nuclei around $^{166}$Er), where star symbols indicate deformed nuclei ($E_x(2^+_1)<$ 0.15 MeV) with this signature from experiment \cite{ensdf,nudat3}.
-As the nuclei shown by red star symbols are traditionally supposed to have prolate ground states, the overall picture of nuclear shape is drastically changed.
-The purple star symbols form a separate group, some of which were considered to be triaxial, as its neighbor, $^{188}$Os was considered to have $\gamma$=30$^{\circ}$ (Ref. \cite{hayashi_1984}).
-Missing star symbols do not necessarily imply prolate shapes but rather mean unavailable experimental data.
-The present calculation is consistent with these features (See Figs.~\ref{fig:levels} and \ref{fig:17pes}).
+One of the experimentally measurable signatures for a substantial triaxiality can be the observed 2$^+_2$ level below the observed 0$^+_2$ level, and we adopt it.
+Figure~\ref{fig:chart} displays a part of the Segr\`e (nuclear) chart (even-even nuclei with $Z$=50-82 and $N$=82-122), where red star symbols (including those with orange inner part) indicate 18 deformed nuclei (3.00 $\le E_x(4^+_1)/E_x(2^+_1)\le$ 3.33) with this signature \cite{ensdf,nudat3}.
+These 18 nuclei are traditionally supposed to have prolate ground states, as already stated.
+The purple star symbols form a separate group, some of which may have been considered, in the past, to be triaxial.
+In fact, one of them, $^{188}$Os, was considered, theoretically, to have $\gamma$=30$^{\circ}$ \cite{hayashi_1984}.
+Missing star symbols do not necessarily imply prolate-like shapes but rather mean insufficient experimental data for judgment.